ouifi/guessr-client/README.md

 # Shoutout to CRA

-This project was create with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

 # Running the project